-Pedram Diba (b.1993) is an Iranian-American composer of acoustic and electroacoustic music currently residing in Athens, Georgia, United States.
-His professional history includes awards such as first-prize winner at the Frost International Composition Competition, third-prize winner of the Untwelve Microtonal Composition Competition, third-prize winner of the Golden-Key International Composition Competition, honorable mentions for the16th Sun River Prize and the Elevate Ensemble international call for scores, Max Stern Fellowship in Music, Graduate Excellence fellowship in Music, and Outstanding Undergraduate Composer.
+Pedram Diba (b.1993) is an Iranian-American composer of acoustic, acousmatic, and mixed music residing in Chicago, IL.
+His professional history includes awards such as first-prize winner at the Frost International Composition Competition, third-prize winner of the Untwelve Microtonal Composition Competition, third-prize winner of the Golden Key International Composition Competition, and the honorable mention for the 16th Sun River Prize.

-Diba's music has been commissioned and performed across the globe by distinguished ensembles and soloists such as contraBAND, Ensemble Ibis, McGill Wind Symphony, ACTOR CORE Ensemble, and Tai-Hei Ensemble, and has been showcased in festivals such as Festival Temporel 2021, NOVA Contemporary Meeting 2021, 4th Annual Research on Contemporary Music Conference (University of North Georgia), Concert Vivier InterUniversitaire 2020, New Music Gathering 2018, White Ibis Ensemble Winter Heat New Music Festival 2017, Oregon Bach Festival Composers Symposium 2014 and 2016, and Music Today Festival 2014 and 2017.
-In 2019-2020 Diba was the composer in residence with McGill Wind Symphony.
+Diba's music has been showcased in festivals such as Festival Temporel 2021, NOVA Contemporary Meeting 2021, 4th Annual Research on Contemporary Music Conference, Concert Vivier InterUniversitaire 2020, New Music Gathering 2018, White Ibis Ensemble Winter Heat New Music Festival 2017, Oregon Bach Festival Composers Symposium 2014 and 2016, and Music Today Festival 2014 and 2017.

-Diba's music is published by Babel Scores and is available both in digital and printed versions.
+Diba's music is published by Babel Scores in both digital and printed formats.